-Run by Ann and Roy Troyer, the sandwich shop was a known hangout for area teens needing an escape.
+Run by Ann and Roy Troyer, the sandwich shop was a popular hangout for area teens needing an escape.
 Where Tip Top was more of an adult spot, Troyer’s was geared toward a younger crowd.
-“The owners would let us play music and dance after hours,” Mildred Karabec recalled fondly of her time there.
-The menu offered standard diner fare but it was Troyer’s sandwiches that it would be forever etched in the minds and palates of its former customers.
-When he wasn’t satiating the appetites of the hungry townsfolk, Roy honed his culinary skills as a cook at the Cleveland Browns’ training camp.
+“The owners would let us play music and dance after hours,” Mildred Karabec recalled fondly.
+The menu offered standard diner fare, but it was Troyer’s sandwiches that will forever be etched in the minds and palates of its former customers.
+When he wasn’t satiating the appetites of hungry townsfolk, Roy honed his culinary skills as a cook at the Cleveland Browns’ training camp.